Tunnelsats/tunnelsats/README.md

   $ sudo cp /path/to/lnd.conf /path/to/lnd.conf.backup
   ```

 ⚠️ __Important Notice__: The following parts show how to configure LND and CLN implementations for hybrid mode.
-Regarding the status quo of this project, we can only support one lightning implementation at once.
+Regarding the status of this project, we currently only support one lightning implementation at a time.
 This means: If you plan to run both LND and CLN in parallel, only one is routed over VPN and the other defaults to Tor-only.
 Nevertheless, it is possible to choose or switch default ports on various node setups.
 This requires deep technical knowledge of the setup and is therefore not recommended!

 <br/>